dhaumont/visilib/README.md

 ## Who do I talk to?

-For any question about this library, please contact Denis Haumont at denis.haumont@gmail.com.
+For any question about this library, please contact Denis Haumont.